EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-success/index.md

 | **Important**     | Do         | Plan           |
 | **Not Important** | Delegate   | Eliminate      |

+### Eisenhower Decision Example

+> Randy: "Making our CI/CD work is both urgent and important."

+> Evan: "Yes, and we can plan our code review for tomorrow."

+> Randy: "We can assign the weekly management tasks to Sarah and ignore this vendor's email."

 ## Part 3: Shaping Environment and Culture

 ## Shaping Environment and Culture